-Food Recipes Slow-Cooker Vegetarian Chili With Sweet Potatoes 3.8 (1255) 39 Reviews A game-day favorite fit for vegetarians.
-This chili is loaded with sweet potatoes, bell peppers, and a variety of beans.
+Food Recipes Slow-Cooker Vegetarian Chili With Sweet Potatoes 3.8 (1,255) 39 Reviews A game-day favorite fit for vegetarians.
 By Kay Chun Kay Chun Kay Chun is a recipe developer, food stylist, and New York Times Cooking contributor.
 She has previously worked at Bon Appetit and Food & Wine Magazine.
-Highlights: * 15 years of experience * Work has been featured in Real Simple, Delish, Epicurious, and more * Former Test Kitchen senior editor at Food & Wine * Former deputy food editor at Bon Appetit * Contributor at The New York Times Cooking Real Simple's Editorial Guidelines Updated on March 24, 2017 Print Share Share Tweet Pin Email Hands On Time: 20 mins Total Time: 8 hrs 20 mins Yield: 4 serves Jump to Nutrition Facts Ingredients 1 medium red onion, chopped 1 green bell pepper, chopped 4 garlic cloves, chopped 1 tablespoon chili powder 1 tablespoon ground cumin 2 teaspoons unsweetened cocoa powder ¼ teaspoon ground cinnamon kosher salt and black pepper 1 28-ounce can fire-roasted diced tomatoes 1 15.5-ounce can black beans, rinsed 1 15.5-ounce can kidney beans, rinsed 1 medium sweet potato (about 8 ounces), peeled and cut into 1⁄2-inch pieces sour cream, sliced scallions, sliced radishes, and tortilla chips, for serving Directions In a 4- to 6-quart slow cooker, combine the onion, bell pepper, garlic, chili powder, cumin, cocoa, cinnamon, 1 teaspoon salt, and ¼ teaspoon black pepper.
+Highlights: * 15 years of experience * Work has been featured in Real Simple, Delish, Epicurious, and more * Former Test Kitchen senior editor at Food & Wine * Former deputy food editor at Bon Appetit * Contributor at The New York Times Cooking Real Simple's Editorial Guidelines Updated on August 24, 2022 Print Rate It Share Share Tweet Pin Email Hands On Time: 20 mins Total Time: 8 hrs 20 mins Yield: 4 serves Jump to Nutrition Facts This hearty crock pot veggie chili is loaded with sweet potatoes, bell peppers, and a variety of beans that will be sure to pack a protein punch and bring all the warm cozy feelings.
+Ingredients 1 medium red onion, chopped 1 green bell pepper, chopped 4 garlic cloves, chopped 1 tablespoon chili powder 1 tablespoon ground cumin 2 teaspoons unsweetened cocoa powder ¼ teaspoon ground cinnamon kosher salt and black pepper 1 28-ounce can fire-roasted diced tomatoes 1 15.5-ounce can black beans, rinsed 1 15.5-ounce can kidney beans, rinsed 1 medium sweet potato (about 8 ounces), peeled and cut into 1⁄2-inch pieces sour cream, sliced scallions, sliced radishes, and tortilla chips, for serving Directions In a 4- to 6-quart slow cooker, combine the onion, bell pepper, garlic, chili powder, cumin, cocoa, cinnamon, 1 teaspoon salt, and ¼ teaspoon black pepper.
 Add the tomatoes (and their liquid), beans, sweet potato, and 1 cup water.
 Cover and cook until the sweet potatoes are tender and the chili has thickened, on low for 7 to 8 hours or on high for 4 to 5 hours (this will shorten total recipe time).
 Serve the chili with the sour cream, scallions, radishes, and tortilla chips.
-Print Nutrition Facts (per serving) 240 Calories 2g Fat 47g Carbs 11g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Calories 240 % Daily Value * Total Fat 2g 3% Sodium 1217mg 53% Total Carbohydrate 47g 17% Total Sugars 13g Protein 11g Calcium 134mg 10% Iron 4mg 22% *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
+This spicy chili is bursting with so many filling ingredients, including peppers, black beans, sweet potatoes, and tomatoes, you won’t even miss the meat.
+Serve topped with sliced radishes, tortilla chips, and a dollop of sour cream.
+The chili can be refrigerated, covered, for up to 3 days or frozen for up to 3 months.
+Get the recipe: Slow-Cooker Vegetarian Chili With Sweet Potatoes.
+Con Poulos Rate it Print Nutrition Facts (per serving) 240 Calories 2g Fat 47g Carbs 11g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Calories 240 % Daily Value * Total Fat 2g 3% Sodium 1217mg 53% Total Carbohydrate 47g 17% Total Sugars 13g Protein 11g Calcium 134mg 10% Iron 4mg 22% *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.